 The following towns have very good metro, bus and RER links to the centre of Paris.

-Recently gentrified and beautifully redeveloped in parts, this was traditionally a workers’ district at the end of the metro line.
-Just 25 minutes from Place de la Concorde, it has a nice town square and some very good local shopping (including Auchan) plus a large mall-style “centre commercial” in nearby Vélizy.
+This was traditionally a workers’ district at the end of the metro line.
+Just 25 minutes from Place de la Concorde, it has a nice town square and some fairly good local shopping (including Auchan) plus a large mall-style “centre commercial” in nearby Vélizy.

 For green spaces and sports/leisure you are very well served by Parc Henri Barbusse, Meudon forest and the Standard Athletic Club in Meudon (more about this club below).

-This is a young community with lots of children, very close to the centre of Paris yet a calming place for those left feeling over-stimulated by the bright lights.
+This is a fairly young community with lots of children, very close to the centre of Paris yet it offers a calming place for those left feeling over-stimulated by the bright lights.
 Handy for Orly Airport.

-Nearest expat school is the Lycée International de Sèvres, but other communes are better placed for this school.
+Nearest expat school is the Sections Internationales de Sèvres, but other communes are better placed for this school.

-Slightly further out, Meudon has always been known as a very green upper-class refuge from the city.
+Slightly further out, Meudon has traditionally been a very green upper-class refuge from the city, sadly this seems to be changing in parts.
 Trains in to Montparnasse, or fifteen minutes to St Michel by RER.
 Overlooked on one side by a Benedictine Abbey and orphanage, and on the other by the Observatory.
 Few other old buildings remain, except the church and the medieval residence of Moliere’s wife.

 Families come from far and wide to exercise and socialise at the Standard Athletic Club, on the edge of the forest.
 Especially popular with anglophones, it offers sports from home (eg cricket) and a organises fun events such as Guy Fawkes night.

-Although Meudon offers good French daycare and early years schooling (public maternelle and primaire), it is not particularly handy for any of the international schools to the west (although the respected Lycée International de Sevres is do-able from here).
+Although Meudon offers good French daycare and early years schooling (public maternelle and primaire), it is not particularly handy for any of the international schools to the west (although the respected Sections Internationales de Sevres is do-able from here).

 Very pleasant, very upmarket, and very expensive.
 The perfect compromise between Paris intra-muros and the suburbs, especially when it comes to proximity to good schools.